 The XYZ Factor

 Rare letters lead to rare learning opportunities.
-Words that start with X, Y, and Z can make for challenging teaching topics, especially at younger ages, but they also open up the more obscure corners of the English language.
+Words that start with X, Y and Z can make for challenging teaching topics, especially at younger ages, but they also open up the more obscure corners of the English language.
 Teach students to love the "treasure hunt" aspect of learning odd and unknown words, and you'll have given them reason to love language for the rest of their lives.
+If you've started at the end of the alphabet rather than the beginning, it's a good time to move on to A words for kids.